- Octagon definition: How many sides does an octagon have?

 If we look at the origin of the word "Octagon" it comes from the Greek meaning "eight angles".
 The result of this is a polygon composed of eight vertices joined by eight straight lines.
 The eight sides are a necessary consequence of having eight angles.
 In fact, the standard octagon definition defines the octagon as having eight sides rather than eight angles, but you already know that both definitions are virtually the same.
 So the question what is an octagon? is equally well answered by saying "an eight-sided polygon" as well as "a polygon with eight angles".

 While the sides of an octagon can have almost any length, the octagon angles are restricted.
-There is not a restriction imposed on each of the angles but on the sum of them.
-This is a geometric restriction since it would be impossible to join all eight sides together without following this rule.
+There is not a restriction imposed on each angle but on the sum of them.
+This restriction is geometric since it would be impossible to join all eight sides together without following this rule.
 For any octagons, the sum of all of its internal angles is always

 1080°/8 = 135° (if you prefer other units, feel free to use our angle converter).
 In our opinion, a regular octagon is much prettier than all other octagons.
 Later on in the text, we'll see how to find the area of an octagon and the tricks associated with a regular octagon.

 Area of an octagon: How to find the area of a regular octagon?

 If you want to know how to find the area of a regular octagon by hand, the easiest procedure is to apply the standard formula for the area of a regular polygon.
 The formula is the following:

 area of regular polygon = perimeter * apothem / 2,

 where the apothem is the distance from the center of the polygon to the mid-point of a side.